 Each candidate for a doctoral degree must submit an Application for Degree via myBama not later than the last day to register or add a course of the semester or the first term of the summer session in which requirements for the degree are to be completed.
-That day is published for each semester at the website of the University Registrar.
+That specific date is published each semester at the University Registrar's website in the Academic Calendar.

 Clearing the Academic Record for Commencement

 At least one week before commencement, the all doctoral candidates must be cleared for graduation.
 All Ed.S. and Master's candidates must be cleared within two weeks following the commencement ceremony.